ktbaek/Excess-deaths-Denmark/README.md

 pre-pandemic variation, whereas a narrower interval will normalize some (or none) of the pre-pandemic variation.
-The interval I have chosen (95%, 1.96 times standard deviation) normalizes “most” of the observed pre-pandemic variation.
-This is a subjective choice, and other choices can be valid.
+The interval I have chosen (95%, 1.96 times standard deviation) normalizes “most” of the observed pre-pandemic variation (see Figure 6).
+This is a subjective choice that depends on what one aims to measure.

 Excess deaths are back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.